💰 Quick Answer

 AI Agents That Negotiate Your Bills

 One of the most practically impactful developments of 2026 is AI agents that negotiate recurring bills on your behalf.
-Billshark and Trim (US) connect to your accounts, identify negotiable bills (internet, mobile, insurance, cable), and automatically contact providers to negotiate lower rates.
-They take a percentage of the first year’s savings as their fee — meaning you never pay out of pocket.
+Billshark (40% of savings) and Trim (33% of savings) connect to your accounts, identify negotiable bills (internet, mobile, insurance, cable), and automatically contact providers to negotiate lower rates.
+They take a percentage of the first year’s savings as their fee — meaning you never pay out of pocket unless they actually save you money.

 Comparison Table: Top AI Financial Agents 2026